dpc2/about-me/README.md

   <img width="300" height="200" src="/static/breadboardPic.jpg">
 </p>
 <br>
 When it comes to software, I've got pretty varied interests.
 I don't think I see myself ever being a web developer, but recently I've had fun working with Flask to put together a few useful web pages in and outisde of work.
 Someday I'll get a personal AWS-hosted resume site up too, but I'm more interested in working with software that communicates with the outside work, like on embedded devices.
-Most of my coding experience is with Python 3, but I've also used HTML, CSS, Matlab, C, and Verilog.
+Most of my coding experience is with Python 3, but I've also used HTML, CSS, Matlab, C, and some Verilog.
 <br>
 <h3>Other nerdy interests:</h3>
 <ul>
 	<li>Digital Signal Processing</li>
 	<li>Raspberry Pis</li>
-	<li>SW/HW Arduino projects</li>
+	<li>Arduino Projects</li>
+	<li>Espressif ESP32 modules</li>
+	<li>Flask applications</li>
 	<li>FPGAs</li>
 	<li>Software Defined Radio</li>
 	<li>Computer engineering history</li>